Bringing Out The Best In Every Child

 Ongoing assessment is an integral part of the learning and development process.
 All staff are involved in making systematic observations and assessments of each child’s achievements, interests and learning styles.
 These observations and assessments are then used to identify learning priorities which will be fed into future planning to ensure that activities are motivating learning experiences for every child across all seven areas of learning.

-Mrs Sykes and Mrs Waterworth run the Nursery lunch club sessions.
+Mrs Sykes, Mrs Waterworth and Mrs Travis run the Nursery lunch club sessions.

 Breakfast Club Staff

 Mrs Bell and Miss Brown run the Foundation Stage Breakfast Club.
 This club is held in the Nursery 7.45-8.45 am and is currently available for Nursery, Reception and Year 1 children.